zhousheng-zser/Excalibur/README.md

 ## Overview and Components

 As we described above, the implementation is able to be divided into 2 parts: CPU and GPU.
-In order to accelerate the forward propagation, the following frameworks and libraries will be used in the project:
+In order to accelerate the forward propagation, the following frameworks and libraries may be used(optional) in the project:
 - [Intel® TBB](https://www.threadingbuildingblocks.org/)
 - [Intel® Math Kernel Library](https://software.intel.com/en-us/intel-mkl)
 - [Intel® MPI](https://software.intel.com/en-us/intel-mpi-library)